 Firstly, the tour takes you to explore full Parmesan cheese production visits, which comes with generous tasting.
 Great for the cheese fans!
 Lets face it: Parmesan is the best.

 Then, you get to visit Balsamic vinegar producers, which again includes tasting and the possibility to buy Balsamic vinegar at bargain prices.

 Following this is a visit to Villani’s Salami world to check out the famous Parma ham, mortadella and prosciutto San Daniele, with a full guided tour and tasting directly at the Salami Factory in Modena.

 The generous cured meat tasting at the end of the tour is included in the price.
 Additional Brunch & cooking class at the organic winery can be added to this tour for extra, which I have to admit sounds pretty tempting to us!

 The tour can pick you from your hotel in the morning and leave you in Modena, where you can explore the city, or visit the Ferrari Museum, or just make your way to your next destination.

 If you’re looking for a real authentic Italian foodie tour, I feel this one is a real good one to look into.
 I actually found the Emilia Delizia website super helpful when getting inspiration for my upcoming Italy trip in general though too.

-I mean, as well as this foodie tour focusing on Parmesan, balsamic and ham tour, there is also a Gourmet Tour and Pasta Making Class, a Prosecco Wine Tour (yes – my name all over this one) and Truffle Hunts.
+I mean, as well as this foodie tour focusing on Parmesan, balsamic and ham tour, there is also a Gourmet Tour and pasta making class using a pasta making machine, a Prosecco Wine Tour (yes – my name all over this one) and Truffle Hunts.